avinashbest/data-structure-iit-kanpur/README.md

 # Pointer:

-Pointer is special varible that hold the address of any memory (address).
+Pointer is special variableable that hold the address of any memory (address).

-To create pointer varible it should start with * symbol.
+To create pointer variableable it should start with * symbol.

-	Syntax: datatype *pointerVarible;
+	Syntax: datatype *pointerVariable;

 	for e.g,
 	#include<stdio.h>
 	void main(){
-		int a; //Varible
+		int a; //variable
 		a = 10;
 		printf("%d\n", a);
 		printf("%u\n", &a);